gipplab/preprint_generator/backend/README.md

 ## Contributing

-We welcome contributions to the Enhanced Preprint Generator Backend!
+We welcome contributions to CiteAssist Backend!
 If you find a bug, have a feature request, or would like to contribute code, please open an issue or pull request on this repository.

 ## License